 If you're experiencing financial difficulty due to coronavirus and worried about paying your rent, please talk to us.
 No one will lose their home because of Coronavirus.

 We want to work with residents who are affected by the coronavirus outbreak to support them through this difficult time.

-Over the next three months, if you're having financial difficulties due to coronavirus, we will not:
+Over the next three months (from 19 March), if you're having financial difficulties due to coronavirus, we will not:

 - Serve any new Notices of Seeking Possession (in relation to rent, we will continue to manage anti-social behaviour as we do now)

 - Apply for any warrants to enforce any current possession orders

 - Make any new applications to court for possession of a home.

 Rent will still be charged, but we want to help you to manage your rent and other bills.
 Please talk to us, we won't take legal action if you work with us.